 INDIANA

-Home Inspectors are regulated by the Home Inspectors Licensing Board (Part of the Indiana Professional Licensing Agency).
+Home inspectors are regulated by the Home Inspectors Licensing Board—part of the Indiana Professional Licensing Agency.

-Licensing Requirements:
+Licensing Requirements

 • Be at least 18 years of age

-• High school diploma or GED
+• Have a high school diploma or GED

 • Pass background check

-• Complete a board-approved training program and pass the NHIE
+• Complete a Board-approved training program and pass the NHIE

 • Carry a minimum of $100k in general liability insurance coverage

-• Pay $50 application fee
+• Pay an application fee

-Contact Info:
+Contact Information

 Tracy Hicks, Board Director